A simple improved low temperature correction for the hierarchical equations of motion: Acknowledgements

 \section{Acknowledgements}

-TPF kindly thanks David Limmer for his comments on the manuscript.
+TPF kindly thanks David Limmer and David Manolopoulos for their comments on the manuscript.
 TPF was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, CPIMS Program Early Career Research Program under Award No. DE-FOA0002019.